Staying at home with a little more time?

 - Prioritize purchasing ENERGY STAR electronics and appliances (including tvs, computers, printers, monitors, refrigerators, dishwashers, clothes washers and dryers.)

-- Investigate installing solar on your home – solar bids can be completed by phone and email and through social distanced visits outside your home
+- Investigate installing solar on your home – solar bids can be completed by phone and email and through physically distanced visits outside your home

 - Research your next car – electric vehicles are becoming more and more available throughout Colorado.

-- Learn more through these activities, ongoing podcasts, books and legislative efforts.
+- Learn more through these activities, ongoing podcasts, books, movies and legislative efforts.